Sad clown paradox: Social context

-The early lives of comedians are characterised by suffering, isolation and feelings of deprivation, where humour is used as an outlet or defence against experienced anxiety.
+The early lives of comedians are often characterised by suffering, isolation and feelings of deprivation, where humour is used as an outlet or defence against experienced anxiety.
 German philosopher Nietzsche once described it as; "man alone suffers so excruciatingly in the world that he was compelled to invent laughter."
 The inability to exhibit direct aggression results in expression through the socially acceptable manner of humour.

 Humour provides the ability to assert control and invincibility in a situation.
 An example is the British comedian Spike Milligan, who suffered from a long cycle of manic-depressive states that were onset by severe mental breakdowns.
 Milligan was capable of creating light-hearted humour and outrageous ideas, despite his manic state.
 Finding laughter served as motivation to remedy a depressed mental state and effectively function as self-medication.
 This process has been described as a safeguard against the formation of hopelessness and subsequent depression.
 Additionally, affiliative and self-enhancing humour can be used to predict symptoms of depression, with higher levels shown to correlate with lower levels of depression.

 Recounts from psychiatric treatments revealed some patients to be overwhelmed by negative aspects of their life.
 However, when these issues were confronted the psychiatrist was met with laughter, followed by the patient dismissing the severity of the issue.
 The laughter can hide feelings of frustration, disappointment, grief, remorse or even joy in an effort to defend against adversity and allow for self preservation.